 Yes.
-Full or part-time work for a nonrailroad employer in the interval between the end of the last 30-month period including 12 months of railroad service and the month an employee's annuity begins, or the month of death if earlier, can break a current connection, even where the earnings are minimal.
+Full or part-time work for a nonrailroad employer in the interval between the end of the last 30-month period including 12 months of railroad service and the month an employee's annuity begins, or the month of death if earlier, can break a current connection, even with minimal earnings.

 Self-employment in an unincorporated business will not break a current connection.
 However, if the business is incorporated the individual is considered to be an employee of the corporation, and such self-employment can break a current connection.
+All self-employment will be reviewed to determine if it meets the RRA's standards for maintaining a current connection.

 Federal employment with the Department of Transportation, National Transportation Safety Board, Surface Transportation Board, National Mediation Board, Railroad Retirement Board, or Transportation Security Administration will not break a current connection.
 State employment with the Alaska Railroad, as long as that railroad remains an entity of the State of Alaska, will not break a current connection.
 Also, railroad service in Canada for a Canadian railroad will neither break nor preserve a current connection.

-3. Are there any exceptions to these normal procedures for determining a current connection?
+3. Is there an exception to these normal procedures for determining a current connection?

-A current connection can also be maintained, for purposes of survivor and supplemental annuities, but not for an occupational disability annuity, if the employee completed 25 years of railroad service, was involuntarily terminated without fault from his or her last job in the railroad industry, and did not thereafter decline an offer of employment in the same class or craft in the railroad industry regardless of the distance to the new position.
+Yes.
+A current connection can also be "deemed" for purposes of a survivor or supplemental annuity if the employee completed 25 years of railroad service, was involuntarily terminated without fault from his or her last job in the railroad industry, and did not thereafter decline an offer of employment in the same class or craft in the railroad industry regardless of the distance to the new position.
+(A "deemed" current connection does not satisfy the current connection requirement for an occupational disability.)

-If all of these requirements are met, an employee's current connection may not be broken, even if the employee works in regular nonrailroad employment after the 30-month period and before retirement or death.
-This exception to the normal current connection requirement became effective October 1, 1981, but only for employees still living on that date who left the rail industry on or after October 1, 1975, or who were on leave of absence, on furlough, or absent due to injury on October 1, 1975.
+If all of these requirements are met, an employee may be considered to have a "deemed" current connection, even if the employee works in regular nonrailroad employment after the 30-month period and before retirement or death.
+This exception to the normal current connection requirement was established by amendments to the RRA and became effective October 1, 1981.
+It only covers employees still living on that date who left the rail industry on or after October 1, 1975, or who were on leave of absence, on furlough, or absent due to injury on October 1, 1975.

-4. Would the acceptance of a buy-out have any effect on determining whether an employee could maintain a current connection under this exception provision?
+4. Would accepting a buy-out affect whether an employee could maintain a current connection under this exception?

-Generally, in cases where an employee has no option to remain in the service of his or her railroad employer, the termination of the employment is considered involuntary, regardless of whether the employee does or does not receive a buy-out.
+Generally, in cases where an employee has no option to remain in the service of his or her railroad employer, the termination of the employment is considered involuntary, regardless of whether or not the employee receives a buy-out.

-However, if an employee has the choice of either accepting a position in the same class or craft in the railroad industry or termination with a buy-out, accepting the buy-out is a part of his or her voluntary termination, and the employee would not maintain a current connection under the exception provision.
+However, if an employee has the choice of either accepting a position in the same class or craft in the railroad industry or termination with a buy-out, accepting the buy-out is a part of his or her voluntary termination, and the employee would not maintain a current connection under the exception.

-5. An employee with 25 years of service is offered a buy-out with the option of either taking payment in a single lump sum or of receiving monthly payments until retirement age.
-Could the method of payment affect the employee's current connection under the exception provision?
+5. An employee with 25 years of service is offered a buy-out with the option of either taking payment in a lump sum or of receiving monthly payments until retirement age.
+Could the method of payment affect the employee's current connection under the exception?

-The employee must always relinquish job rights in order to accept the buy-out, regardless of whether it is paid in a lump sum or in monthly payments.
-Neither payment option would extend the 30-month period.
-The determining factor for the exception provision to apply when a buy-out is paid is not the payment option.
-It is whether or not the employee stopped working involuntarily.
+No. The determining factor for whether the exception applies when a buy-out is paid is whether or not the employee stopped working involuntarily - not the payment option.
+The employee must always relinquish job rights to accept the buy-out, regardless of whether it is paid in a lump sum or in monthly payments.
+Neither payment option extends the 30-month period.